 Why Your AI Strategy Is Backwards

-Mason isn’t an outlier.
-He’s a preview.
+Malaty isn’t an outlier.
+She’s a preview.

 Every industry has a version of this story waiting to happen.
 The consultant who presents AI-generated analysis without verification.
 The customer service director who deploys a chatbot that makes promises the company can’t keep.
 The CEO who invests six figures in AI tools because competitors are posting about it on LinkedIn.